cbcrg/tcoffee/docs/tcoffee_installation.rst

 T-Coffee and BLAST
 ******************

 BLAST is a program that searches sequence databases for homologues of a query sequence.
-It works for proteins and nucleic acids alike.
+It works for protein and nucleic acid sequences alike.
 In theory BLAST is just a package like any, but in practice things are a bit more complex.
-To run well, BLAST requires up-to-date databases (that can be fairly large, like n.r. or UniProt) and a powerful computer.
+To run correctly, BLAST requires up-to-date databases (that can be fairly large, like n.r. or UniProt) and a powerful computer.

 Fortunately, an increasing number of institutes or companies are now providing BLAST clients that run over the net.
 It means that all you need is a small program that send your query to the big server and gets the results back.
 This prevents you from the hassle of installing and maintaining BLAST, but of course it is less private and you rely on the network and the current load of these busy servers.